jamescook106/do_one_thing/README.md

 # Usage

-Once the website is running we shall consider its usage from three perspectives, SAdmin, Admin and User
+Once the website is running we shall consider its usage from three perspectives, Sadmin, Admin and User.
+It is worth noting here that the difference between the three types of users is down to two booleans (Sadmin and Admin) in the User model.
+If we wanted additional levels of admin access, one would simply add another boolean.

-### SAdmin
+### Sadmin

-As a SAdmin you will have access to the rails_admin admin interface.
+As a Sadmin you will have access to the rails_admin admin interface.
 Using this interace you can add or remove other admins, as well as add opportunites to the site.
-SAdmin privileges should not be given to everyone
+Sadmin privileges should not be given to everyone.

 ### Admin

+As an admin you will have access to the rails_admin admin interface.
 With admin privileges you can add, edit and remove opportunites.
 However you cannot access other admins.
+It is recommended that staff are given admin privileges rather then sadmin unless it is vital that they have to manage other users.

 ### User

 If a user is created it cannot access the admin page, or do anything with a sadmin granting them admin status.
-The signup hyperlink is not present on the home page.
+The signup hyperlink is not present on the home page, to discourage random sign ups, but still allow staff to sign up given the appropiate URL.
+If these random sign-ups became a problem, one can simply remove the sign-up link, and enforce that only sadmins could create accounts for users